How to Turn a Blog Poll Into a Living Data Source

 A single distribution tells you what people think today.
 A changing distribution tells you how thinking is shifting.

-If Option B gains share over three months, that's not noise.
-It's a claim whose underlying data has shifted, reflecting new tools, new constraints, new norms.
+If Option B gains share over three months, that is a claim whose underlying data has shifted, reflecting new tools, new constraints, new norms.
 The narrative phases, Gathering, Emerging, Established, Definitive, and Archived, give you a vocabulary for where that signal stands.
 A poll with 50 responses is Emerging.
 At 200, Established.
 At 500, Definitive.

-Across LiquiChart's own posts, living polls embedded months ago are still collecting votes, and the distributions have shifted since launch.
-That delta is a tracked, verifiable claim, not a hunch.
+I have watched our own living polls, embedded months ago, keep collecting votes and drift their distributions since launch.
+That delta is a tracked claim, not a hunch.

 2. Content Evolution